NoLieNoSean/NoNotes/content/Notes/DMAT_L14.md

 > \text{\#orbits} = \frac{1}{|G|} \sum_{g\in G}\text{fix}(g).
 > $$

-### An example: 2-colourings of a cube
+### An example: 2-colorings of a cube

 Consider a cube with faces $R,L,F,B,U,D$ which correspond to Right, Left, Front, Back, Up and Down respectively.

 Let $G$ denote the set of all orientations of a cube obtained through rotations.
-The cardinality of $X$ will be $24$.
+The cardinality of $G$ will be $24$.

 >[!proof]-
 >There are $6$ choices for the front face and $4$ for the side one; these uniquely determine an orientation.
 >Alternatively, you can embed a tetrahedron in the cube such that its edges correspond with a set of pairwise non-adjacent edges of the cube (there are two such sets of edges).
 It will have two orientations upon rotating the cube.
 This will give a isomorphism to $S_{4}$.
 >![[Pasted image 20250316144333.png|500]]
+>The pink colored vertices form one tetrahedron, and the grey colored ones form another.

 There are four types of symmetries present here.